ofrogon/cleanBowerInstaller/README.md

 ### 0.0.5 - Alpha 5
 * Add new command `automatic` to let clean-bower-installer automatically select between update or install action to ask bower to do.
-* Now the API commands `automatically`, `install` and `update` no more return a output bur execute the `run` command automatically.
+* Now the API commands `automatically`, `install` and `update` no more return a output but execute the `run` command automatically.
+* Now you can specify extension(s) to ignore when you call the `min` option.

 ## Incoming
-* Option to set a default action, for example, you will be able to always specify the execution of bower update or install when executing the module (Target version: 0.0.5)
+* Option to set a default action, for example, you will be able to always specify the execution of bower update or install when executing the module (Target version: 0.0.6)
 * Option to remove the bower folder after use.
-(Target version: 0.0.6)
+(Target version: 0.0.7)
 * Add test in the lib (Target version: 0.1.0)
 * Write the Wiki (Target version: 0.1.0)